Fan Popo

 Fan Popo (范坡坡, born in November 1985) is a Chinese filmmaker, film critic, and LGBT activist.
 Fan's documentaries have focused on performance-based activism (New Beijing, New Marriage, and The VaChina Monologues) and coming out as LGBT in the Chinese filial context (Chinese Closet and Papa Rainbow).
 He is known for the documentary Mama Rainbow and his well-publicized legal case against the Chinese state media regulator over censorship of it.

-Life

 Early life

 Fan was born in November 1985 in Shandong, China.
 He studied at Beijing Film Academy.
 After a movie night with a homophobic classmate, he realised the potential of film as a tool for LGBT rights.
 He attended the 2nd Beijing Queer Film Festival in 2005, where he witnessed the authorities shut it down.
 He said of the incident, "I felt very angry, I felt I should do something to change this."
 These two events turned him toward activist filmmaking.